emberjs/website/source/blog/2018-04-27-the-emberjs-times-issue-44.md

   </ul>
 </div>

-Apart from that we’d like to ask you for **many more questions** to be answered in future editions of the Ember.js Times!
+Apart from that we’d like to ask you for **many more questions** to be answered in future editions of The Ember Times!

 **Submit your own** short and sweet **question** under [bit.ly/ask-ember-core](https://bit.ly/ask-ember-core).
 And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞